mudita/MuditaOS/README-NEW.md

 ### Discussions

-[Stack Overflow](#) is the best place for developers to share their problems and solutions with the community.
-Please make sure to tag your questions with `muditaos` to reach the widest audience.
-We’ll do our best to address your issues by answering them promptly on Stack Overflow.

-For general questions and ideas regarding MuditaOS please post in the [“MuditaOS Suggestions” thread on Mudita Forum](#).
+For general questions and ideas regarding MuditaOS please post in the [“MuditaOS” section on Mudita Forum](#).
 Please explore all existing posts to make sure you’re not posting about an issue that has already been discussed.

 ### Reporting bugs and feature requests